5. To translate

 Autonomous account management: administrator, project manager and linguist

-license (Phrase or SmartCat) of the language service provider (translation agency)
+Phrase license from the translation service provider (translation agency)

 To configure the connector: project manager at least